StackVista/stackstate-docs/configure/topology/tagging.md

    | `customer:US:acme` | `customer` | `US:acme` |
    | `customer:acme` | `customer` | `acme` |

 5. Tags shouldn't originate from unbounded sources, such as EPOCH timestamps, user IDs, or request IDs.
-Doing so may infinitely increase the number of tags in StackState.
+Doing so may infinitely increase the number of tags in Rancher Observability.

 ## Assign Tags